Elisabeth Tooker

-Elisabeth Jane Tooker (August 2, 1927 – January 13, 2005) was an American anthropologist.
+Elisabeth Jane Tooker (August 2, 1927 – January 13, 2005) was an American anthropologist and a leading historian on the Iroquois nations in north-eastern United States.

+Family

 Elisabeth Jane Tooker was born on August 2, 1927, in Brooklyn, New York, to Amy (Luce) and Clyde Tooker.

+Education and career

+Tooker served as a Teaching Fellow at Harvard University from 1956-1957.
+In 1957, she served as an Instructor at the State University of New York at Buffalo.

 She received a bachelor's and doctorate from Radcliffe College in 1949 and 1958, respectively, and a master's from the University of Arizona in 1953.
 Her PhD dissertation was titled Ritual, Power and the Supernatural: A Comparative Study of Indian Religions in Southwestern United States.

+Before completing her degree at Radcliffe, Tooker was employed as a Teaching Fellow at Harvard from 1956-1957, and in 1957, she accepted a position as Instructor at the State University of New York at Buffalo.

-Tooker taught at the University at Buffalo, Mount Holyoke College, and Temple University, where she spent most of her career.
+Tooker taught history at the University at Buffalo, Mount Holyoke College, and Temple University, where she spent most of her career.

+Tooker was Professor Emerita of Anthropology, Temple University, Philadelphia, where she spent the remainder her career.
+While at temple she was promoted to Associate Professor in 1967 and Professor in 1977.

 Tooker's research focused on the Haudenosaunee (Iroquois).
 She did field research with Seneca people in Tonawanda, New York, and published on topics including Iroquois religion.